0LNetworkCommunity/documentation/docs/guides/founder/migrate-to-v8.md

 The combination makes large-scale Sybil attacks economically irrational compared to legitimate participation.

-### Real-World Example

-Consider an attacker trying to create 10 fake Founder accounts:
-1. Each needs trust score ≥ 100,000 to unlock coins
-2. Without root access, each needs 2+ second-degree vouches
-3. That's 20+ vouches from legitimate users
-4. Users can only give 1 vouch per epoch
-5. Low-trust users can only maintain 1-3 total vouches
-6. Vouches expire after 45 epochs

-The attacker would need to convince 10-20 legitimate users to dedicate their scarce vouches for 45+ epochs.
-The social engineering required makes this far harder than simply participating legitimately.

 ## Common Questions

 ### Do I need a vouch for coins to unlock?